 Tell us about you, your career, how you founded Sustainable Technologies.

 Mario Alejandro Rosato: I was born in 1961 and since the age of 16 I have been actively involved in renewable energies.
-I am an electrical, electronic and environmental engineer, as well as speak Spanish and Italian (mother languages), English, French, German and Portuguese.
-Currently, I am serving as the CEO of Sustainable Technologies, a company with sales office in Barcelona, Spain, and research laboratory in Fossalta di Portogruaro (VE), Italy.
+I am an electrical, electronic, and environmental engineer, as well as speak Spanish and Italian (mother languages), English, French, German and Portuguese.
+Currently, I am serving as the CEO of Sustainable Technologies, a company with sales offices in Barcelona, Spain, and a research laboratory in Fossalta di Portogruaro (VE), Italy.
 I have won several international awards, the most prestigious being the Innocentive-The Economist Challenge on tackling global climate change.
-I founded the company in Barcelona in 2009 after 20 years working as a manager in several companies.
+I founded the company in Barcelona in 2009 after 20 years of working as a manager in several companies.
 The company is mainly focused on anaerobic digestion since it is the most sustainable technology for dealing with organic waste and mitigating global climate change.
 This is the reason for the Company’s motto: Researching for mankind and Planet.
 In 2015 I moved the headquarters to Italy because the biogas market here is bigger than in Spain.

 How does Sustainable Technologies innovate?

 Mario Alejandro Rosato: Sustainable Technologies distributes in Spain and Italy the laboratory instruments of Bioprocess Control AB (Sweden) and the bioreactors of Biotehniskai Centr AS (Latvia).
 At the same time, the company is the user of the same technologies in its own laboratory, and sometimes we have contributed to the development of new products.
 In other words, we first test on ourselves every technology before proposing it to our customers.
 We are probably the only company that allows a potential customer to test a laboratory instrument before purchasing it.
-Having run one of the biggest private laboratories in Italy fully specialised in anaerobic digestion, at an average pace of 10 tests per month during the last 10 years, we have a huge database of first-hand information, allowing to provide consultancy services to biogas plant owners and biotechnological companies.
+Having run one of the biggest private laboratories in Italy fully specialized in anaerobic digestion, at an average pace of 10 tests per month during the last 10 years, we have a huge database of first-hand information, allowing us to provide consultancy services to biogas plant owners and biotechnological companies.

 How does the coronavirus pandemic affect your business finances?